elixir-mint/mint_web_socket/README.md

 ## Development workflow

-Interesting in developing `Mint.WebSocket`?
+Interested in developing `Mint.WebSocket`?
 The `docker-compose.yml` sets up an Elixir container, a simple websocket echo server, and the Autobahn|Testsuite fuzzing server.